How to Sell a House by Owner in Arizona

 In addition to professional photography, consider these add-ons to enhance your FSBO listing:

 • Drone photography: Getting an aerial view of the property can help buyers see the location and layout.
-Homes with aerial photographs and video tend to sell 68% faster, which can help your FSBO listing compete.
+Homes with drone or aerial photographs tend to sell 68% faster, which can help your FSBO listing compete.

 • Video walk-through: A professionally edited video walk-through will help attract out-of-town buyers who might not be able to come for an in-person showing.